 Excellent noise handling.
 The microphone on the Cougar Immersa has achieved a speech-to-noise ratio of 41dB which is impressive.
 This makes them an ideal choice for environments with very high levels of ambient noise.

 The best use case for the Cougar Immersa is gaming.
 They're decently comfortable, and they have negligible latency since they're wired.
 They also have a bass-heavy sound, that's better suited for gaming than critical listening, but should sound decent enough for most listeners.
 Unfortunately, they're not really versatile.
 They're not stable or portable enough for sports and do not block enough noise for commuting.

-Slightly better than average for critical listening.
-They have a bit too much bass and boominess for more critical listeners.
+Slightly better than average for neutral listening.
+They have a bit too much bass and boominess for more neutral listeners.
 On the upside, they image well and have a decently balanced treble range that won't sound sharp on most tracks.
 Unfortunately, the elevated high-bass/low-mid will make them sound muddy and a bit dark overall, which isn't for everyone.

 Poor for commuting.
 They have a bulky design not made for traveling.
 They also do not block a lot of noise so they won't be suitable for the loud environments involved in commuting.

 Subpar for sports.
 They are not made for running and jogging.
 They're big, bulky headphones with a gaming only control scheme and a wired design that's not practical to workout with.

 Not ideal for office use.
 They don't block a lot of noise so you will hear what's going on around you and they leak quite a bit so they may distract your colleagues.

 Above-average for gaming.
 The Cougar Immersa have a good mic and a wired design with negligible latency.
 They also have a bass-heavy sound that's suitable for gaming.
 They're not wireless, so they're not as convenient as some of the other gaming headsets we've reviewed.
 They also have no software support which makes them feel lacking in customization options.